-- (1) Gross floor area of accessory apartment shall not exceed 500 square feet or 40% of the gross floor area of the principal dwelling unit, whichever is greater.
-In no case shall the size of the accessory apartment exceed 50% of the gross floor area of the principal dwelling unit on the property. - (2) Accessory apartment may be located in the same structure as the principal dwelling unit or in a separate structure. - (3) Accessory apartments shall be located only on lots containing one single-family detached structure and conforming accessory structures. - (4) Only one accessory apartment shall be permitted per single-family detached dwelling. - (5) Accessory apartments shall not be considered as additional dwelling units for the purpose of determining minimum lot size or maximum density.

-b) Bed and Breakfast Inns

-- (1) Not more than 5 guest rooms - (2) Parking must be located to the side or rear of the principal structure and screened from adjacent properties - (3) Meals and refreshments shall be provided on a regular basis for registered guests only; activities for larger events shall be limited to 12 events per year provided a temporary use permit is obtained for such events - (4) Owner must live on site - (5) One sign not to exceed 8 square feet per face and 6 feet in height is permitted c) Community Gardens d) Drive-Through Facilities e) Duplex
+- a) Accessory Apartments - (1) Gross floor area of accessory apartment shall not exceed 500 square feet or 40% of the gross floor area of the principal dwelling unit, whichever is greater.
+In no case shall the size of the accessory apartment exceed 50% of the gross floor area of the principal dwelling unit on the property. - (2) Accessory apartment may be located in the same structure as the principal dwelling unit or in a separate structure. - (3) Accessory apartments shall be located only on lots containing one single-family detached structure and conforming accessory structures. - (4) Only one accessory apartment shall be permitted per single-family detached dwelling. - (5) Accessory apartments shall not be considered as additional dwelling units for the purpose of determining minimum lot size or maximum density. - b) Bed and Breakfast Inns - (1) Not more than 5 guest rooms - (2) Parking must be located to the side or rear of the principal structure and screened from adjacent properties - (3) Meals and refreshments shall be provided on a regular basis for registered guests only; activities for larger events shall be limited to 12 events per year provided a temporary use permit is obtained for such events

-- (1) Must provide adequate parking for gardeners - (2) Must have part-time or volunteer garden manager f) Event Venues

-- (1) Shall be located at the side or rear of the principal structure. - (2) Maximum of 2 lanes providing drive through services permitted g) Fraternity and Sorority Dwelling

-- (1) One duplex structure permitted per parcel - (2) Lot size for duplex shall be 1.25 times that required for single-family dwelling - (3) No parking permitted in any setbacks

-- (1) No parking permitted in setbacks in residential districts - (2) All outdoor activities must end by 10:00 PM Sunday Thursday and 11:30 PM on Friday and Saturday - (3) Adequate facilities for safe disposal of all waste shall be provided on-site.

-- (1) A Fraternity and Sorority Dwelling shall provide adequate supervision in light of the number and needs of the residents and security concerns for the use. - (2) A Fraternity and Sorority Dwelling is subject to Section 6-3, Landscape Standards, including the provision of a "B" buffer along any property line abutting a residential use. - (3) A Fraternity and Sorority Dwelling shall contain a minimum of 250 square feet for each resident. - (4) A Fraternity and Sorority Dwelling shall be located within two (2) miles of the school with which it is affiliated. - (5) The open space requirement for a Fraternity and Sorority Dwelling shall be 25% of the property.

-h) Home Occupations
+- (4) Owner must live on site - (5) One sign not to exceed 8 square feet per face and 4 feet in height is permitted - c) Community Gardens - (1) Must provide adequate parking for gardeners - (2) Must have part-time or volunteer garden manager - d) Conference/Meeting Center (Small) - (1) Minimum lot size for center shall be one acre - (2) Maximum gross square footage for the structure housing the center shall be 5,000 square feet - (3) Parking shall be buffered from adjacent single family uses with an "A" buffer - e) Drive-Through Facilities - (1) Shall be located at the side or rear of the principal structure. - (2) Maximum of 2 lanes providing drive through services permitted - f) Duplex - (1) One duplex structure permitted per parcel - (2) Minimum lot size for duplex shall be 1.25 times that required for single-family dwelling - (3) No parking permitted in any setbacks - g) Event Venues - (1) No parking permitted in setbacks in residential districts - (2) All outdoor activities must end by 10:00 PM Sunday Thursday and 11:30 PM on Friday and Saturday - (3) Adequate facilities for safe disposal of all waste shall be provided on-site. - h) Fraternity and Sorority Dwelling - (1) A Fraternity and Sorority Dwelling shall provide adequate supervision in light of the number and needs of the residents and security concerns for the use.
+Adequate supervision shall be a designated person on site at all times responsible for the impacts of all activities and events conducted at the Fraternity or Sorority Dwelling. - (2) A Fraternity and Sorority Dwelling is subject to Section 6-3, Landscape Standards, including the provision of a "B" buffer along any property line abutting a residential use.